 At all FALs, RPs SHOULD use back-channel presentation to fetch the assertion directly from the IdP, where available.

-If front-channel presentation is used, the contents of the assertion SHALL be encrypted to a key specific to the RP, as described in [SP800-63C].
+If front-channel presentation is used and the assertion contains PII, the contents of the assertion SHALL be encrypted using a key specific to the RP, as required in [SP800-63C].

 The IdP SHALL make identity attributes for the subscriber available through a standard identity API, if possible within the federation protocol in use.
 The identity API SHALL require protected access from the RP.